Herseninstituut/ASD_DCM_subcortex_sensory/JOBS/README.md

 # DCM pipeline
 The Following series of script reproduces the analysis reported in Lorenzini L., van Wingen G., Cerliani L., "Atypically high influence of subcortical activity on primary sensory regions in Autism".
-It starts from an input dataset of **pre-processed** NIfTI files and process them using Dynamic Causal Modelling (DCM) and Parametric Empirical Bayes (PEB) pipeline from [SPM](https://www.fil.ion.ucl.ac.uk/spm/), to estimate subcortico-cortical effective connectivity in ASD and TD participants from the ABIDE dataset..
+It starts from an input dataset of **pre-processed** NIfTI files and process them using Dynamic Causal Modelling (DCM) and Parametric Empirical Bayes (PEB) pipeline from [SPM](https://www.fil.ion.ucl.ac.uk/spm/), to estimate subcortico-cortical effective connectivity in ASD and TD participants from the ABIDE dataset.

 Useful links and tutorials on DCM and PEB in SPM can be found [here]( https://www.sciencedirect.com/science/article/pii/S1053811919305233) and [here](https://en.wikibooks.org/wiki/SPM/Parametric_Empirical_Bayes_(PEB)#Overview).

 ## Data Availabaility